Best Stablecoins, Rated and Reviewed for 2024

 • Staking: Staking involves helping maintain the flow of the blockchain network on a particular asset.
 In return, you earn compensation from income from the network.
 Essentially, you’re locking in your stablecoins to receive rewards.
 Examples of stablecoins that offer staking rewards include Binance, Tether, and PAX Gold.
 (See our guide to Best Crypto Staking Yields.)

-• Lending: You can lend your stablecoins out to borrowers to earn money, with rates of return ranging from 5 to 12 percent.
-You can lend your stablecoin on many major crypto lending platforms, such as Celsius.
+• Lending: You can lend your coins to borrowers to earn money, with stablecoin interest rates ranging from 5 to 12 percent or more.
+You can lend your stablecoin on many major crypto lending platforms, such as Nexo and Youhodler.
 (See our guide to Top Crypto Lending Platforms.)

-• Yield Farming: Yield farming allows investors to earn money by lending stablecoins through smart contracts, like earning interest on a traditional savings account.
-(See our guide to Best Yield Farming Rates.)
+• Yield Farming: Yield farming allows investors to earn money by lending stablecoins through smart contracts, similar to earning interest on a traditional savings account.
+(See our guide to the Best Yield Farming Rates.)

 How Price-Stable Are Stablecoins?

 When looking at the prices of stablecoins on digital asset platforms, you will notice that stablecoins often do not remain “stable” at $1.00.
-For example, at the time of writing this article, the Gemini Dollar (GUSD), Tether (USDT), and First Digital USD (FDUSD) were trading at $1.01, $1.00044, and $0.999878, respectively.
+For example, as of this writing, the Gemini Dollar (GUSD), Tether (USDT), and USDD were trading at $0.998, $0.999, and $0.997, respectively.
 This movement away from the $1 peg is not unusual, and each stablecoin has mechanisms that quickly bring the price back to the desired peg.

-The reason is that the issuers of dollar-collateralized stablecoins need to manage the supply of their coins through issuing and burning/redeeming to ensure the value of their coins stays roughly on par with the US dollar.
+The reason is that the issuers of dollar-collateralized stablecoins need to manage the supply of their coins through issuing and burning/redeeming to ensure their coins' value stays roughly on par with the US dollar.

-However, there have also been several stablecoins that have lost their peg entirely.
+However, several stablecoins have also lost their peg entirely.
 Among fiat-backed stablecoins, Steem Dollars (SBD) is a notable example.
 Part of the Steemit network, SBD was designed to maintain its value at one dollar.

 The startup behind the Steemit network eventually stopped managing the coin’s money supply and let the digital currency float freely.
 This caused the coin’s value to surge to $15 during the 2017 rally before crashing down as low as $0.51.

-Terra (UST) was tied to its governance token LUNA, and the system relied on a combination of investor demand, pricing data, and market volatility to maintain a 1:1 peg to the US dollar.
+Terra (UST) was tied to its governance token, LUNA.
+The system relied on investor demand, pricing data, and market volatility to maintain a 1:1 peg to the US dollar.
 The values of UST and LUNA were interlinked in this system.

 Terra was also linked to a lending platform called Anchor, which promised 20% yields to anyone who staked UST on their platform.
 This created an influx of users to the Terra blockchain, and the price of LUNA reached an all-time peak of $120 as the demand for UST increased.